 A water pump will take part in many hydroponic systems.
 It is essential, if not critical, for systems like NFT and RDWC, where the continuous circulation of water is a must for the plant to survive.
 Plants consistently take up nutrients from the nutrient solution.
 Therefore, there must be a constant redistribution of nutrients all over the system.
 Another benefit of a water pump is that it prevents water stagnation, which can lead to pathogens and bacterial accumulation.

 There are two types of water pumps which are submersible pumps and inline pumps.
 Submersible pumps usually are for small systems, and I recommend them over inline pumps for systems below 20 gallons.
 They will give you the average efficiency with the lowest power consumption.

-On the other hand, inline pumps are external pumps that best works for larger-scale hydroponic systems.
-This type of pump consumes more power but at the same time has higher GPH (Gallon Per Hour).
+On the other hand, inline pumps are external pumps that best work for larger-scale hydroponic systems.
+This type of pump consumes more power but at the same time has a higher GPH (Gallon Per Hour).

 In my systems, I prefer running a complete water cycle every 2 hours.
 To get the right value of GPH (Gallon Per Hour), divide the total number of gallons in your system by 2 hours.
 Let say my system contains 200 gallons of the nutrient solution; I need to divide 200 by 2, which will give me 100 GPH.
 The final value means that I need a water pump with a GPH of 100 for my system to make a complete cycle every two hours.

 Water pumps in the ebb and flow systems are somehow energy efficient.
 Instead of continuously running on a system like NFT, ebb and flow require a specific watering schedule.
 The watering schedule is followed best with a timer.